BFS Website Revamp

 2

-Google Analytics drove sequencing — high-traffic pages (Merchant Equipment, Payment Cards, Student Receivables) were updated first so improvements reached the most users fastest.
+Analytics drove sequencing: high-traffic pages (Merchant Equipment, Payment Cards, Student Receivables) were updated first so improvements reached the most users fastest.
 Low-traffic sections were flagged for consolidation or archival.
-A separate video audit tracked view counts and recency across all Finance training content to determine what was worth keeping.
+This meant some pages that departments flagged as urgent got deprioritized; others that looked fine on the surface were heavily visited and long overdue.
+Stakeholder preference wasn't the sequencing model; user behavior was.

 3